 Joomla equally is flexible!
 It has a lot of eCommerce extensions ready for you to use.
-VirtueMart is one of the most recommended Joomla eCommerce extensions, because it comes with all of the functionalities you need to create an eCommerce store in Joomla.
+HikaShop is one of the most recommended Joomla eCommerce extensions, because it comes with all of the functionalities you need to create an eCommerce website using Joomla.

-Joomla and WordPress have eCommerce extensions/plugins you can use to setup a store.
+Joomla vs WordPress have eCommerce extensions/plugins you can use to setup a store.
 So, since it’s a tie, you can choose either WordPress or Joomla.

-It is time to choose between Joomla and WordPress for your website!
+It is time to choose between Joomla 4 vs WordPress for your website!

 - Cost – Tie

 - Ease-of-Installation/Setup – Joomla wins

 - Ease-of-Use – WordPress wins